 A battery radio lets you keep up with the news from the outside world.
 Make sure you have extra batteries.
 You could also use your car radio in an emergency, but remember the dangers of running a vehicle in an enclosed garage.

 There are three reasons to turn off any appliances you were using when the power went out:

 There are two options for how to turn off your appliances, both with advantages and disadvantages:

-If the outage is likely to be prolonged, and the weather is hot, prepare to stay cool as your house heats up:
+If the outage is likely to be prolonged, prepare to stay comfortable: